Court Services Bureau

-Click here to find out how to collect a judgement.Back to Top
+Find out how to collect a judgment.Back to Top

 Domestic Violence Injunctions

 No one, not even someone you live with, has the right to beat you or threaten you with violence!
 Knowing your legal rights and other options is the first step toward ending the abuse!
 If you are being physically or sexually abused, threatened by a family or household member, or believe you are in danger of such abuse... get help!
-Click here for more information.Back to Top
+Learn more about domestic violence.Back to Top

 The laws pertaining to residential tenancies are contained in Chapter 83 of the Florida State Statutes.
 The chapter sets forth the requirements a landlord must meet in order to legally evict a tenant.
-Click here to find out about evictions.Back to Top
+Find out more about evictions.Back to Top

 Fees and Procedures on Court Services

 Summons, 5-Day Summons, Eminent Domain, Injunctions, Notices, Writs of Garnishment, Rules to Show Cause, Notices of Tax Sale, Subpoenas, and all other types of Non-Enforceable process requiring service only.
-Click here to see fees and procedures.
+See fees and procedures.